freshehr/openehr_tool_docs/tools_setup.md

 ## F. openEHR Archetype Workbench Install

 The Archetype Workbench is a technical tool used for experimentation and testing.

-The latest version is available at [openEHR Archetype Workbench](http://www.openehr.org/downloads/ADLworkbench/home)
+The latest version is available at
+[openEHR Archetype Workbench](http://www.openehr.org/downloads/ADLworkbench/home)

 ## G. CKM resources

-[openEHR CKM](http://www.openehr.org/ckm/) Models maintained by the international openEHR community.
+[openEHR CKM](http://www.openehr.org/ckm/): Models maintained by the international openEHR community.

-[NEHTA CKM](http://dcm.nehta.org.au/ckm/) hosted by NEHTA for the Australian national eHealth program.
+[NEHTA CKM](http://dcm.nehta.org.au/ckm/): Models maintained by NEHTA for the Australian national eHealth program.

-[UK CKM](http://clinicalmodels.org.uk/ckm) Models maintained by a consortium of UK health organisations.
+[UK CKM](http://clinicalmodels.org.uk/ckm): Models maintained by a consortium of UK health organisations.

-[Norwegian CKM](http://arketyper.no/ckm/) Models maintained by the Norwegian national eHealth program.
+[Norwegian CKM](http://arketyper.no/ckm/): Models maintained by the Norwegian national eHealth program.

-[Slovenian CKM](http://ukz.ezdrav.si/ckm/OKM.html) Models maintained by the Slovenian national eHealth program.
+[Slovenian CKM](http://ukz.ezdrav.si/ckm/OKM.html): Models maintained by the Slovenian national eHealth program.

 ## H. Tools Internationalisation

-The Archetype Editor and Template Dsigner can be setup to use non-English languages.
+The Archetype Editor and Template Designer can be setup to use non-English languages.

 [Instructions on setting language and other internationalisation options](tools_internationalisation.md)